 We’ve got 450 acres for you to explore from the top of Gray Hill to the Castroggi Stream 300 feet below with woodlands and meadows galore in between.
 New for 2019, a trail featuring the very best of the garlic and bluebells which will be at their best in April and May.
 Please leave the gates as you find them, open if open, closed if closed.

 Let the children go off exploring around the site, with this great Young Explorers Activity pack to help with the fun.
 Filled with lots of things to do, see and collect there’s plenty to keep them occupied and interested.
-The pack includes a Scavenger hunt, Word search, Dot-to-dot, an Eye Spy chart and a Find the Word game, with letters around the glampsite that they have to find to make the word.
+The pack includes a Scavenger hunt, Word search, Dot-to-dot, an Eye Spy chart and a Woodland Letter Search (spot the letters dotted around the glampsite and make the word).
 It is all based on nature, and it comes in a practical plastic folder with a set of crayons that they can use as their creative juices start to flow!

 Set off to explore the wild wonders of Penhein, looking at the woods, meadows, watersides and more.
 Immerse yourself in nature by making friends with the plants that many of us see on an everyday basis but don’t really think about.
 Find out the tales these plants have to tell!
 Take a break by a babbling brook and enjoy a cup of wild tea and maybe a slice of even wilder cake….